cturgeon/climbing-app-v2/README.md

 Up next:

+- [ ] migrate all images from mantine to next/image
 - [ ] visualizations for climb stats
 - [ ] selecting (drawer, footer?) walls on route page
 - [ ] comments feedback linked to database